vEnhance/web.evanchen.cc/input/faq-rules.md

 - Copyright only protects the expression of an idea, not the idea itself.
-  Therefore, if you are paranoid about copyright law then it's probably a good idea to at last change the wording of the problem.
+  Therefore, if you are paranoid about copyright law then it's probably a good idea to at least change the wording of the problem.
   (How much constitutes "enough" is unclear.)
   [John Scholes did this for the old kalva site](https://prase.cz/kalva/).